ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 higher-level protocol, or by handing over actual private keys that were generated ephemerally for a single run of the higher-level protocol.
-See the document on HTLCs inside sidepools for an example (TODO).
+See [SIDEPOOL-06 HTLCs In Sidepools][] for an example.

+[SIDEPOOL-06 HTLCs In Sidepools]: ./06-htlcs.md

 > **Rationale** For protocols built on top of sidepools, a
-> protocol abort would imply that the sidepool itself should
+> protocol timeout would imply that the sidepool itself should
 > abort --- the expectation is that a dishonest or buggy
 > participant would not correctly handle the new state in the
 > sidepool anyway, thus, abort paths would need to be enforced